Package Leaflet: Information for the Patient

 Consult your doctor or pharmacist before starting to take Pantoprazol Durban:

-?If you have severe liver problems.
+?
+If you have severe liver problems.
 Inform your doctor if you have ever had liver problems.
 Your doctor will probably check your liver enzymes, especially when you are on long-term treatment with Pantoprazol Durban.
-If liver enzyme levels increase, treatment should be discontinued.
+In case of increased liver enzymes, treatment should be discontinued.

 ?

-?If you have a decrease in your body's reserves of vitamin B12 or are at risk of vitamin B12 deficiency and are on long-term treatment with pantoprazole.
-Like all antacids, pantoprazole can decrease vitamin B12 absorption.
+?
+If you have a decrease in organic reserves of vitamin B12 or risk factors for vitamin B12 deficiency and receive prolonged treatment with pantoprazol.
+Like all antacids, pantoprazol may decrease the absorption of vitamin B12.

-?Long-term use of a proton pump inhibitor, such as pantoprazole, may increase therisk of fractures of the hip, wrist, or spine.
-Inform your doctor if you have osteoporosis (reduced bone density) or are taking corticosteroids (which may increase the risk of osteoporosis).
+?
+Taking a proton pump inhibitor, such as pantoprazol, especially for more than a year, may increase the risk of fractures of the hip, wrist, or spine.
+Inform your doctor if you have osteoporosis (reduced bone density) or if you are taking corticosteroids (which may increase the risk of osteoporosis).

 .

-?unintentional weight loss (not related to diet or exercise program)
+? unintentional weight loss (not related to diet or exercise program)

 ?

-?appears pale and feels weak (anemia)
+? you look pale and feel weak (anemia)

 stomach pain